loujacob66/orionxlog/docs/BACKUP_AND_RESTORE.md

 ## Authentication: Service Account JSON

 - **Locally:**
+  1. Copy the sample credentials file:
+     ```bash
+     cp config/gcs_credentials.json.sample config/gcs_credentials.json
+     ```
-  - Place your service account key at `config/gcs_credentials.json`.
+  2. Edit `config/gcs_credentials.json` with your Google Cloud service account credentials
-  - This is used for all GCS operations by setting `GOOGLE_APPLICATION_CREDENTIALS`.
+  3. This is used for all GCS operations by setting `GOOGLE_APPLICATION_CREDENTIALS`
 - **Cloud Run:**
   - The app uses the service account attached to the Cloud Run service.
   - No JSON file is needed in the container.